-Alexander Pavlovich Romanov was born in St. Petersburg on December 12, 1777, the son of Grand Duke Paul Petrovich, later Emperor Paul I, and Sophia Dorothea of Wurttemberg.
+Alexander I Pavlovich Romanov (Александр I Павлович Романов) was born in Saint Petersburg on December 23, 1777.
+He is the eldest son of the future Tsar Paul I and of Sophie Dorothea of Württemberg.

 Grandson of Catherine the Great, Alexander was separated from his father at a very young age and entrusted to the Swiss Frédéric-César de La Harpe, a disciple of the French philosophers of the 18th century, who gave him a republican education.

 Torn between an unstable father and an authoritarian grandmother, who intends to directly transmit power to him, the young man contracts habits of dissimulation.
 He will never get rid of it and his true nature will always remain a mystery to those close to him.

 On March 23, 1801, he came to power following the assassination of his father.
 Even if he does not took any direct part in this assassination, his participation in the plot that precedes him leaves him with an acute sense of guilt, from which he will never be able to free himself.

 The beginning of his reign is placed under the sign of reforms and English influence.
 The latter pushes him to war.
 The defeat of Austerlitz (December 2, 1805), where he was physically on the battlefield, then that of Friedland (June 14, 1807), led to a rapprochement with France which resulted in the peace of Tilsitt.
 But this new alliance, if it was concluded in good faith by Alexander, does not resist the differences of commercial interests between the two countries.

 In 1812, Alexander became the soul of the Russian national resistance against the French invader.
 The fall of Napoleon and the preponderant part the Tsar took in it made Alexander the arbiter of European policy.